JonSantos28/Roomba-Kart/README.md

 hosting either Windows or Linux, though note that the machine/microcontroller must be connected to the Roomba through a serial cable.
 The 'pySerial' and 'pygame' modules need to be installed in order to run this script.
-Only one controller may be connected at any one time, connecting more controllers after the 1st will not register any inputs from them.

 Wheeldrops are used so that speed bumps in the track design can act as an analog to Mario Kart's item boxes, and as such any one